cunrein/oa-elevator/README.md

 Implementation specific details of each elevator is in the description.

 ## How to Run
-How to build in the project directory `oa-elevator` run `mvn clean install`.
+How to build - in the project directory `oa-elevator` run `mvn clean install`.
+This assumes you have a JDK 8 or higher, have maven installed and clone the project without modifications.
 ### Using Java
 For the project directory run the following for the simple elevator:
 ```bash